jagheterfredrik/wallbox-pwn/README.md

     pip install bleak
     ```

-2. Pwn Wallbox by running the wallbox-pwn script and follow the instructions
+2. Pwn Wallbox by running the wallbox-pwn script for your version and follow the instructions

     ```bash
-    python wallbox-pwn.py
+    python wallbox-pwn-vX.py
     ```

 3. After reconnecting to your wifi, you can SSH to Wallbox as root using its IP and the private key.
 Example: